Updated: November 15, 2024

 When should my 944 be filed?

-The deadline to file your 2023 Form 944 return is January 31, 2024.
+The deadline to file your 2023 Form 944 return was January 31, 2024.
 Unlike those filing a 941, small business owners have the option to pay taxes when filing, rather than making tax deposits throughout the year.
-However, if you do make deposits monthly, the IRS extends the deadline to file until February 10 (or the first business day after the 10th).
+However, if you do make deposits monthly, the IRS extended the deadline to file until February 10 (or the first business day after the 10th).

 As a small business owner, you must file a 944, even if you have no taxes to report.
 If your business closes, you will have to file a final return for the year which the business closed.